- Spinal Anatomy

-The cervical spine, thoracic spine, and lumbar spine are all vulnerable to a range of spinal conditions that can cause neck pain, back pain, and disabling symptoms throughout the body.
-These painful, disabling symptoms are mainly caused by nerve compression.
-Common causes of spinal nerve compression and impingement can include the following:
+The cervical spine, thoracic (middle) spine and lumbar (lower) spine are all vulnerable to a range of spinal conditions that can cause neck pain, back pain as well as radiating symptoms throughout the body.
+Many spine conditions are not painful by themselves but cause issues when displaced spinal anatomy puts pressure on the spinal cord or a nerve root.
+Common causes of spinal nerve compression include:

 - Bone spurs